-Outline Required Elements Met Not Met VII.
-Appendices The paper is scholarly, of high quality and professionally prepared (i.e., it will have a neat and orderly appearance, and be devoid of grammatical and spelling errors). ı Appendix A: Journal was submitted using course-provided template.
-Journal 2.
-Required practicum hours were documented.
-3. Post-experience reflection questions answered (provided in journal template).
-Appendix B: Practicum required Work Product #1 as planned in the practicum proposal.
-Work Product 1 2.
-Work product reflects an application of selected competencies. ı Appendix C: Practicum required Work Product #2 as planned in the practicum proposal.
-Work Product 2 2.
-Work product reflects an application of selected competencies. ı As a requirement outlined by CEPH, at least two work products must be included in the final APE report.
+Outline Required Elements Met Not Met As a requirement outlined by CEPH, at least two work products must be included in the final APE report.
 The student included these as Appendices B & C, respectively.
 Note on Appendices: There is no limit to the number of appendices included in the final APE report (however, they must be incorporated into the final report such that ONE document/file is submitted for review).
 The student may include additional data collection tools/measures (such as surveys, questionnaires, or chart abstraction tools), primary data (not raw data), and other products/materials developed, used or evaluated in the project only if they are referenced/discussed in the Results or Discussion section.

-Applied Practice Experience PowerPoint Presentation (File) Rubric
+PowerPoint Presentation (File) Rubric

-Re Met Not Met 1.
+Re quired Elements Met Not Met 1.
 The student used the template provided in the course with all required sections included.
 2. Professionally prepared presentation (i.e., neat and orderly appearance and devoid of grammatical and spelling errors).
 3. The presentation contains a written script for each slide (written in the "Notes Section").
 4. Does not exceed 15-slide maximum.
 5. Supporting Materials : A variety of types of supporting materials (e.g., explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information or analysis that significantly supports the presentation or establishes the presenter's credibility/authority on the topic.
 This includes any responses to questions posed to presenter during or after presentation.
 The student successfully communicated audience-appropriate public health content via slide content.
 Evidence-based justification of how the student applied their MPH competencies in their role and contributions in practicum projects/activities (not just a list of the competencies).
 6. Central Message: The central message is compelling (i.e., precisely stated, appropriately repeated, memorable, and strongly supported).
 The content is audience appropriate.
 The student successfully communicated audience-appropriate public health content via slide content.

-Applied Practice Experience PowerPoint Presentation (Oral Presentation) Rubric
+PowerPoint Presentation (Oral Presentation) Rubric

-Re equired Elements Met Not Met 1.
+Re quired Elements Met Not Met 1.
 Organization: The organizational pattern (i.e., specific introduction and conclusion, sequenced material within the body, and transitions) is clearly and consistently observable, is skillful, and makes the content of the presentation cohesive.
 2. Language: Language choices are imaginative, memorable, compelling, and enhance the effectiveness of the presentation.
 The language used in the presentation is appropriate to the audience.
 3. Delivery Techniques: Aspects such as posture, gesture, eye contact, and vocal expressiveness make the presentation compelling, and speaker appears polished and confident.
 4. Supporting Materials: A variety of types of supporting materials (e.g., explanations, examples, illustrations, statistics, analogies, quotations from relevant authorities) make appropriate reference to information or analysis that significantly supports the presentation or establishes the presenter's credibility/authority on the topic.
 This includes any responses to questions posed to the presenter during or after the presentation.
 5. Central Message: The central message is compelling (i.e., precisely stated, appropriately repeated, memorable, and strongly supported).
 The content is audience appropriate.
 The student successfully communicated audience-appropriate public health content via oral presentation of materials.